International-Home Country Internships

 International Internships (U.S. Citizens going outside of the U.S.)

-International internships must meet a higher standard and require special handling due to potential risks associated with travel/living outside the U.S. Please be aware that this process will take several weeks so please submit your request in sufficient time to allow time for this.
-Not all international internship requests are approved, so any expenditures made prior to final approval and authorization for credit are done at the risk of not receiving internship credit for the experience (in the event that your internship is denied).
+International internships must meet a higher standard and require special handling due to potential risks associated with travel/living outside the U.S. Please be aware that this process will take several weeks, so please submit your request in sufficient time to allow time for this.
+Not all international internship requests are approved, so any expenditures made before final approval and authorization for credit are done at the risk of not receiving internship credit for the experience (in the event that your internship is denied).
 Such expenditures might include pre-paid travel, lodging, and program participation costs.
 You are encouraged to research travel restrictions for potential internship locations you are considering by visiting the US Department of State site and the TravelSmart International Travel page.

 The following two items must be submitted before your internship will be approved for registration:

 - You must complete and sign the Acknowledgment of International Health Insurance form and submit it with your request.

 - If your internship is approved, you must also purchase supplemental GeoBlue Insurance for international travel.
 Contact Travel Admin ( 208 496-1974) to enroll, then submit your enrollment document to us for confirmation.
 (If you are from the country you are interning in you will not need to purchase the GeoBlue insurance.)

 2. Request Letter – Requirements & Guidelines

 This letter should be submitted with or shortly after your internship form.
 Address your letter to the BYU-Idaho Career Center.
 Include the following information:

 - Name and contact information of on-site supervisor

 - Costs of travel, lodging, fees for program, travel documents, and how you plan to pay these expenses